jongmartinez/Wilson_XSS/README.md

  <img src="images/logo.png" height="200"><br/>
 A powerful XSS scanner made in python 3.7

-Note: This tool is not mine, i only modified and added new lines for supporting a payload list as input.
-Be sure you place a file "xss_payload_list.txt" with your custom payloads.
+<h2>Note: This tool is not mine, i only modified and added new lines for supporting a payload list as input.
+Be sure to place a "xss_payload_list.txt" file with your custom payloads.</h2>
 </p>